jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/sendEnvelopeAsGuest/sendEnvelopeAsGuest.rst

 How to send envelope without authorisation (for registered users)?
 ==================================================================

-To have possibility to send envelope without authorisation user has to have template shared link.
+To send envelope without authorisation user has to have template shared link or embedded iframe.

 1. Follow the template shared link
 2. Fill in all required fields and signatures (button "Edit" changes to "Send")